axibase/atsd/api/meta/entity/property-types.md

 ## Description

-Retrieve a list property types for the entity.
+Retrieves a list property types for the entity.

 ## Request